When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Moses

-• Moses Martin: Son of celebrities Gwyneth Paltrow and Chris Martin.
+• Moses Martin: The son of actress Gwyneth Paltrow and musician Chris Martin, credited with sparking modern interest in the name.

 What Does the Name Moses Mean in Greek?